Atem18/atemlire/_drafts/how-to-get-a-small-and-secure-container-for-your-python-applications.md

 Do note that this is a minimal example, your final one will most probably have more commands.

-## Multi stage
+## Explanations

 As you can see in the example, we are declaring three "FROM" as opposed to regular one "FROM".
+It's called [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/ "multi-stage").
 Three stages, each one has a specific utility:

 1. Have a complete dev env
 2. Build a static binary that can be deployed anywhere
-3. Use scratch image as base of our final container to run our container
+3. Use scratch image as base of our final container to run our binary